St Michael’s Church of England Academy – SEN Information Report

 - We talk to the children about issues and ask for their wishes and feelings whenever their contribution is needed for meetings or there are any specific concerns.

 - We follow the PATHS programme in which children’s opinions are valued and they are encouraged to contribute to discussions.

-- Children who have IEP's discuss and set their targets with the class teacher.
+- Children who have PLPs discuss and set their targets with the class teacher.

 WHAT SPECIALIST SERVICES AND EXPERTISE ARE AVAILABLE AT OR ACCESSED BY THE SCHOOL?